clearlinux/clear-linux-documentation/source/clear-linux/guides/maintenance/kernel-modules-dkms.rst

   run DKMS to rebuild modules after a kernel upgrade occurs with :ref:`swupd update <swupd-guide>`.

-* Disables kernel modules signature verification by appending a kernel command-line parameter (:command:`module.sig_unenforce`) from :file:`/usr/share/kernel/cmdline.d/clr-ignore-mod-sig.conf`.
+* Disables kernel module signature verification by appending a kernel command-line parameter (:command:`module.sig_unenforce`) from the :file:`/usr/share/kernel/cmdline.d/clr-ignore-mod-sig.conf` file.

-* Adds a notification to the Message of the Day (MOTD) indicating kernel modules signature verification is disabled.
+* Adds a notification to the Message of the Day (MOTD) indicating kernel module signature verification is disabled.

 .. warning::

-   #.
-It is important to always review the output of :command:`swupd update` to
-      make sure kernel modules rebuilt against the new kernel successfully.
+      We recommend that you always review the :command:`swupd update` output to make sure kernel modules were successfully rebuilt against the new kernel.
 This is especially important for systems where a successful boot relies on a kernel module.

-Install the *kernel-native-dkms* or *kernel-lts-dkms* bundle:
+Install the :command:`kernel-native-dkms` or :command:`kernel-lts-dkms`
+bundle:

 #.
 Determine which kernel variant is running on |CL|.
 Only the *native*
    and *lts* kernels are enabled to build and load out-of-tree kernel modules